dnikl/ANTS-AgentNetwork/README.md

      * DELEGATE\_WITH\_CONDITIONS: Delegate with specific conditions (e.g., time limits, resource constraints).
      * QUERY: Request specific information.
      * UPDATE: Update status or data.
      * CUSTOM\_QUERY: Define and execute complex queries.
+     * `CONTEXT_REQUEST`: An agent can use this type to specifically request additional context information from the preceding agent.
+     * `CONTEXT_RESPONSE`: The preceding agent responds with the requested information, provided that it is permitted to share it.
    * **Header Fields:**
      * Agent-ID: Unique identification of the sending agent.
      * Delegation-Flag: Indicates whether the request is made on behalf of another agent.